asynkayo/rm8/DEVICES.md

 It should work, as it is, but if you get an error about `VCRUNTIME140` install [this](https://www.microsoft.com/en-us/download/details.aspx?id=52685).

+If the latency is too high, try adding `-smp 512` param.

 ## Mac

 - [Install Homebrew](https://brew.sh/)